envenomator/Agon/Programs/flash/README.md

 FLASH firmware12.bin 0xe6834aa8
 ```
 ## Legacy version
-This version can run on MOS version 1.01 and will do a single upgrade to MOS version 1.02
+This version can run on MOS version 1.00 or 1.01 and will do a single upgrade to MOS version 1.02
 ### Installation
 1. Place the flash_legacy.bin in the root directory of the microSD card
 2. Place the firmware102.bin in the root directory of the microSD card